SPIX23/shaiya-solutions/ep3/databases/readme.txt

 added a ps_gamedata database that will function well with ep3 servers

-added a default ps_gamedefs database that works with ep3 server files but needs mob, skill, and item editing
+added a ps_gamedefs database that works with ep3 server files but needs mob, skill, and item editing

 side notes: